jocalland/azure-monitor-docs/articles/service-health/resource-health-overview.md

 A resource health event is recorded in the activity log when:
 - An annotation, for example "ResourceDegraded" or "AccountClientThrottling", is submitted for a resource.
-- A resource transitioned to or from Unhealthy.
+- A resource transitioned to/from Unhealthy.
 - A resource was Unhealthy for more than 15 minutes.

 The following resource health transitions aren't recorded in the activity log: